About Hispanic Serving Institution

 Hispanic Serving Institution

-- In the Fall of 2013, Sacramento State’s undergraduate Hispanic enrollment reached 25%.
+- 2013, Sacramento State’s undergraduate Hispanic enrollment reached 25%.

 - 2015: $2.4 million from the US Department of Education (DHSI) to support project INSPIRE, focused on increasing student graduation rates.

 - 2017: $2.6 million from the US Department of Education (DHSI) to support project Comprometid@s to increase the number of culturally and linguistically competent teachers.